← Back to blog

 When Should You Bring in a Construction Planning Consultant?

-When the live programme starts losing credibility
+When the live programme stops feeling dependable

 When leadership needs an independent view